Eunini/number-api/README.md

 ### Deployment Example on Render:
 1. Create a new Web Service on Render, linking your repository.
-2. Choose the Python environment and specify `python app.py` as the start command.
+2. Choose the Python environment and specify `uvicorn app:app --reload` as the start command.
 3. Your API will be available via the URL provided by Render.

 ## License